OhioBob/Tidally-Locked-Kerbin/README.md

 TLK is also compatible with [Realistic Atmospheres](https://github.com/OhioBob/Realistic-Atmospheres/releases).
 When installed together, TLK provides new atmospheres for Kerbin and Eve, while Realistic Atmospheres provides atmospheres for the remaining bodies.

 TLK works seamlessly alongside [Outer Planets Mod](https://github.com/Poodmund/Outer-Planets-Mod/releases/) and [Minor Planets Expansion](https://spacedock.info/mod/2383/Minor%20Planets%20Expansion).
-Planetary orbits are resized to maintain their proportional relationship with the stock planets.
+Planetary orbits are rescaled to maintain their proportional relationship with the stock planets.

 ## Licensing